How to make autocommit off in PostgreSQL?

 Keep in mind that turning off autocommit does not automatically start a transaction block - you still need to use the BEGIN command to do that.
 Additionally, you should be careful to use the COMMIT or ROLLBACK command to end the transaction block, to avoid leaving the database in an uncommitted state.

-by cali_green , 5 months ago
+by cali_green , a year ago

 @lottie